RitickRout/Circket-Quiz/readme.md

 # Circket Quiz

-Its a circket Quiz take a check how well do you have knowledge on it..
+Its a circket Quiz take a check how well do you have know about it..